Archive | Morsels of Change RSS feed for this section

 For the two of us to engage in conflict together, or face a problem together, we’ve both got to be accommodating to the other’s needs.
 (Or, more accurately, I need to accommodate her needs, as I’m the adult, but you get the idea.)

-What’s your default position when faced with a problem?
-How does it clash with the default positions of those with whom you come into conflict?
+How does your position clash with the default positions of those with whom you come into conflict?

 *